Nancy Grace: Career as prosecutor

-Grace worked for nearly a decade in the Atlanta-Fulton County, Georgia District Attorney's office as Special Prosecutor.
+Grace worked for nearly a decade in the Atlanta-Fulton County, Georgia, District Attorney's office as Special Prosecutor.
 Her work focused on felony cases involving serial murder, serial rape, serial child molestation, and serial arson.
 She left the prosecutors' office after the District Attorney she had been working under decided not to run for reelection.

-While a prosecutor, Grace was reprimanded by the Supreme Court of Georgia for withholding evidence and for making improper statements in a 1997 arson and murder case.
+While a prosecutor, Grace was reprimanded by the Supreme Court of Georgia twice, once for withholding exculpatory evidence in a 1994 arson and murder case.
 The court overturned the conviction in that case and found that Grace's behavior "demonstrated her disregard of the notions of due process and fairness and was inexcusable."

-A 2005 federal appeals opinion by Judge William H. Pryor Jr. found that Grace "played fast and loose" with core ethical rules in a 1990 triple murder case, including the withholding of evidence and allowing a police detective to testify falsely under oath.
-The 1990 murder conviction was, nonetheless, upheld.
+Grace was reprimanded again by the Supreme Court of Georgia after the court found she "had injected prejudicial matters not in evidence [to the case] by making reference to a drug-related, execution-style triple murder and to a serial rapist in her closing argument" in a heroin trafficking case.
+Additionally, the United States Court of Appeals for the 11th Crcuit found that she "'played fast and loose' with her ethical duties" by knowingly using false testimony in a murder case.

 Career as broadcaster

 After leaving the Fulton County prosecutors' office, Grace was approached by and accepted an offer from Court TV founder Steven Brill to do a legal commentary show alongside Johnnie Cochran.
-When Cochran left the show, Grace was moved to a solo trial coverage show on Court TV, she hosted Trial Heat from 1996 to 2004, then Closing Arguments from 2004 to 2007, replacing Lisa Bloom and James Curtis, both of whom were hosting Trial Heat at that point.
+When Cochran left the show, Grace was moved to a solo trial coverage show on Court TV, hosting Trial Heat from 1996 to 2004 then Closing Arguments from 2004 to 2007, replacing Lisa Bloom and James Curtis, both of whom were hosting Trial Heat at that point.

 In February 2005, she began hosting a regular primetime legal analysis show called Nancy Grace on CNN Headline News (now HLN) in addition to her Court TV show.
 On May 9, 2007, Grace announced that she would be leaving Court TV to focus more on her CNN Headline News Program and charity work.
 She did her last show on Court TV on June 19, 2007.

 Grace has a distinctive interviewing style mixing vocal questions with multimedia stats displays.
 The Foundation of American Women in Radio & Television has presented Nancy Grace with two Gracie Awards for her Court TV show.

 While still hosting Nancy Grace, she also hosted Swift Justice with Nancy Grace which premiered September 13, 2010, and ran until May 2011.
 Grace left the show due to productions moving from Atlanta to Los Angeles.
 In September 2011, Judge Jackie Glass, who is known for presiding over the O. J. Simpson robbery case, took over Grace's place.
 The show continued for one more season and ceased production in 2012.